grandfathermax/me5e-Andromeda/README.md

-This is a framework that was originally created by Sparkcity for the Mass Effect 5e module for Foundry-VTT.
+This is a framework that was originally created by Sparkcity for the Mass Effect 5e module for Foundry-VTT which was then updated by Astrotech89.
+I am running a game in the Andromeda galaxy and wanted to have a stab at fixing some things and adding some new things.

 Initial release is copy of hist v1.9

 ## Installation